segmentio/segment-docs/src/engage/content/email/template.md

 The manage preference link lets your customers opt in and out of email groups on an individual basis instead of unsubscribing from all your campaigns.

 For more information, see [subscription groups](/docs/engage/user-subscriptions/subscription-groups/).

+## Known limitations

+### Arrays and Objects are not supported in Broadcasts
+At this time, profile traits in object and array datatypes are not supported in [Broadcasts](/docs/engage/campaigns/broadcasts/), however you can use them in [Journeys](/docs/engage/journeys/).

 ## Next steps